thuzax/vrp-instance-generator/README.md

 ## Running locally

-To calculate the route between two locations we recommend the Open [Source Routing Machine (OSRM)](https://github.com/Project-OSRM/).
+To calculate the route between two locations we use the [Open Source Routing Machine (OSRM)](https://github.com/Project-OSRM/).
 For faster calculations we suggest running it locally.

 To do so, it is needed to install and configure [osrm-backend](https://github.com/Project-OSRM/osrm-backend).
 In this guide we summarize one of the osrm-backend installing options for Ubuntu (present in the original project quickstart guide).